 We are also proud of the fact that hundreds of schools and universities are using Fulcrum in the classroom.
 Here are just a few examples:

-At Fordham University, students used Fulcrum while walking El Camino de Santiago in Spain, and to map Spanish-language graffiti in New York City.
-A sociology class also used it to collect field notes comparing malls, cafes, subway stations, and libraries, and two theology classes will use it to map sacred spaces in New York this semester.
+At Fordham University, students used Fulcrum while walking El Camino de Santiago in Spain.
+They additionally used Fulcrum to map Spanish-language graffiti in New York City.
+A sociology class employed it to gather field notes comparing malls, cafes, subway stations, and libraries.
+This semester, two theology classes plan to map sacred spaces across New York City with the same tool.

-At Virginia Tech, Fulcrum is used in an Outdoor Recreation Planning course to teach upper-level undergraduate students about the tools available to plan, monitor, and evaluate both social and ecological conditions.
-The students are also encouraged to use these applications for crowdsourcing data for planning and monitoring.
+At Virginia Tech, Fulcrum is used in an Outdoor Recreation Planning course to teach students about planning tools.
+The course covers how to plan, monitor, and evaluate both social and ecological conditions effectively.
+Additionally, students are encouraged to use these applications for crowdsourcing data in planning and monitoring efforts.

 Fulcrum is also being used in two capstone projects for students of the Master of Supply Chain Management-Blended program at MIT, in collaboration with undergraduate students of Monterrey Tech in Mexico.